 Humans also lose things.
 This is unintentional insider vulnerability.
 Perhaps they use their personal device to log into the business systems.
 Laptops, external drives, and mobile devices allow mobility and simplify data access, but what if that mobile device is lost or stolen?
 If you’re not protecting remote access, you could end up having to tell clients their data is in unknown hands.
 Encryption can help.

 Then, there are the simple mistakes.
 It’s a good idea to review how you share and publish information.
 Information goes back and forth regularly between team members, the business, and clients.
 Don’t lose track of the information or where it is stored.
 You need to be sure that location is compliant with financial regulations.

 If you’ve ever “replied all” when you meant to send to one person, you know how easy it is to mistake sharing privileges.
 You may intend to share only data with a client, yet you send it out with permissions where everyone can see it.
 Major oops!

 Accountants can prevent, detect, and react effectively to these less common attacks.
 Don’t be complacent.
 Thinking it won’t happen to your firm can lead to disaster.

 Partner with a managed service provider (MSP) to enhance your user activity monitoring and access management practices.
 These IT experts can set up alerts and incident response plans, too.
 Avoid the worst happening to your business.
-Be proactive.
+Be proactive and hire us, a small business cyber security consulting firm.
 Contact us today at 888-596-3998!